 - Nonresident employee is not subject to the Wage Tax when the employer requires him or her to work outside of Philadelphia while COVID-19 causes him or her to work from home.

 Rhode Island – Corporate and personal income tax deadline has been extended 90 days to July 15, 2020, without penalties and interest.
+Corporate and personal income tax estimated payments is also extended to July 15, 2020.

 South Carolina – Individual, corporate and trust income tax, franchise tax, and corporate license fee filing and payment deadlines between April 1 and July 15, 2020 has been extended to July 15, 2020.
 This applies to corporations, partnerships, banks, savings and loans, utilities, trusts and estates, and tax-exempt organizations qualify.
 This includes quarterly estimated payments due on April 15 and June 15, 2020.
 Interest and penalties are waived.